The Truth About Strep Throat

 How is Strep Throat Spread?

 Strep throat spreads from person to person through respiratory droplets and saliva.
-This means coughing, sneezing, and sharing cups or eating utensils will spread the infection.
-It takes between two and five days after being exposed to the bacteria to start to develop symptoms.
+Coughing, sneezing and sharing cups or eating utensils will spread the infection.
+It takes two to five days after being exposed to the bacteria to start to develop symptoms.
 It is not spread between animals and people, so don’t worry about the family dog catching it!

 Basic Tips for Soothing Strep Throat

 Generally, symptoms of strep throat start to improve in 24-48 hours after beginning treatment.
 To help soothe a sore throat, try drinking warm liquids, such as lemon tea or tea with honey.
 You can also gargle several times a day with warm salt water; use a half-teaspoon of salt in 1 cup water.

 You can also drink cold liquids, or suck on popsicles, hard candies or throat lozenges.
 Remember to avoid giving young children hard candies or throat lozenges, as they can choke on them.
 Acetaminophen and ibuprofen can also be very helpful.